Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Kotlin

-The alternative to Java, when you still need your code to run on Android.
+Jetbrain's apology for Google making everyone write Android apps using Java.

 ## VisualBasic

 Microsoft's idea of a high level scripting language.
 Mostly found in Excel macros.

-## LISP

-Apparently amazing, but I don't have a high enough IQ to use it.
-Let's people define their own domain specific languages.
-In theory, extremely powerful.
-In practice, makes reading someone else's code extremely painful.
-The modern manifestation of this is Clojure.
+Visual Basic 6 came with a delightful IDE that allowed you to make windows-looking apps in seconds.
+It died...

 ## Haskell

-Supppsed to be even more amazing than LISP, but with an equivalently high learning curve.
+The language for lovers of pure functions and complicated types.
 Writing it feels like doing math.

+## Purescript

+Haskell, but for building Web pages, instead of proving theorems.

 ## F\#

 Microsoft's idea of a functional language.

-## Idris

-Apparently even more amazing than Haskell for weird typing reasons I don't understand.

 ## Elm

-Haskell, but for building Web pages, instead of proving theorems.

-## Purescript

 Wait, this is Haskell for building web pages?
-Ugh.
-Whatever.

-## Ocaml

-One of the original functional languages.
-Some people at Facebook are so excited about it, they're using it for everything.
+Ugh, whatever.
+The language that helped me "get"

 ## Matlab